Juby210/SwiftBackupPrem/README.md

 # SwiftBackupPrem
-Swift Backup Premium LSPosed module (tested on v4.2.3).
+Swift Backup Premium LSPosed module (tested on v4.2.3 and v4.2.5, but should also work on newer versions - thanks to [DexKit](https://github.com/LuckyPray/DexKit)).

 Optionally also allows you to set your own firebase credentials, so only your firebase instance is used.